wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-write-effective-okrs/includes/okr-framework.md

 - **Focus**: The metric you want to measure.
 Examples include: CSAT score, new hires, knowledge base articles, video views, etc.
 - **Measure**: The starting point and ending point you're hoping to achieve.
 Examples include: increasing from 80% to 95%, decreasing from 10 to 5, etc.
 - **Ambition**: The amount of stretch being applied to this metric.
 The level of ambition is based on the difference between your starting measure and ending measure.
   - **Note about ambition**: the level of ambition is contextual.
 Something that may be a stretch for one department might not be a stretch for another.
-A good rule of thumb here's that you should feel scared/uncertain that you can reach 100% of this stretch.
+A good rule of thumb here is that you should feel scared/uncertain that you can reach 100% of this stretch.

 A filled-out formula for Key Result may look like:

 :::image type="content" source="../media/key-results-traits.jpg" alt-text="Image showing the completed formula for Key Result.":::

-- Increase our CSAT score from 80% to 95%
-  - **Focus**: CSAT Score.
-  - **Measure**: 80% to 95%.
-  - **Ambition**: 15% difference.

 ### Writing Key Initiatives/Projects